What Financial Protections do Stay at Home Parents Need?

 Many employers provide retirement accounts to their employees.
 But even if a parent isn't employed, it doesn’t mean they can’t save for retirement.

-One of the best retirement savings options for a stay at home parent is a spousal IRA (Individual Retirement Account).
+One of the best retirement savings options for a SAH parent is a spousal IRA (Individual Retirement Account).
 IRAs are tax-advantaged retirement accounts stay at home parents can open without having their own earned income.

-Additionally, If a stay at home parent has a side hustle or small business, they can tap into other retirement savings options.
+Additionally, if a SAH parent has a side hustle or small business, they can tap into other retirement savings options.

 Many retirement plans available to self-employed individuals are like those offered by employers.
-No matter if it’s a small or large amount of earnings, if a stay at home parent has their own small business, they have options for retirement savings.
+No matter if it’s a small or large amount of earnings, if a SAH parent has their own small business, they have options for retirement savings.

 Both parents should have adequate life insurance.
 Yet, how much coverage each couple needs is up to them.